ese5160/a14g-final-submission-t04-ad-astra/README.md

 ### Prototype Learnings
 #### Lessons Learned:
 - Think ahead of time about mounting solutions for the whole system
-- Learned better PCB design techniques particualarly regarding power management and planning
+- Learned better PCB design techniques particularly regarding power management and planning
 - Expose I/O lines and test points.
   - This saved us and made it possible to attach a breakout board of our GNSS module while the onboard module was unresponsive